apache/nuttx/configs/arduino-due/README.txt

          CONFIG_ARCH_LEDS=n                : Can't support LEDs with this shield installed CONFIG_ARDUINO_ITHEAD_TFT=y       : Enable support for the Shield

+    3. If the ITEAD TFT shield is connected to the Arduino Due, then support for the SD card slot can be enabled by making the following changes to the configuration:

        NOTE: You cannot use UART0 or LEDs with this ITEAD module.
+You must switch to USART0 and disable LED support as described above.

+       Board Selection -> Board-Specific Options:
+         CONFIG_ARDUINO_ITHEAD_TFT=y       : Enable support for the Shield

        File Systems:
          CONFIG_DISABLE_MOUNTPOINT=n       : Mountpoint support is needed